ckunte/m-one/inc/tow.typ

   caption: [Human response to vessel motions],
 ) <hrvm>

-One way to manage this is by optimising (static) metacentric height, #smallcaps[gm], by keeping it sufficiently high from greater initial stability considerations --- but not excessively high, to warrant low periods of motion.
+One way to manage this is by optimising (static) metacentric height, GM, by keeping it sufficiently high from greater initial stability considerations --- but not excessively high, to warrant low periods of motion.
 This would not only reduce dynamic accelerations, but also help improve human response, where essential.

 == Effect of cargo position on inertia forces